-Chain, HWP, Net Forest Growth) to assign a 95 Scope 3 emissions reporting follows the guidance per cent confidence interval to the calculated in the Corporate Value Chain (Scope 3) Accounting emissions.
-A Monte Carlo simulation was and Reporting Standard, except for the exclusions developed to model the Carbon Neutral result outlined in Section 6.6. over a range of one million possible outcomes, given the variation in the emissions or removals Net HWP removals have been quantified using a due to inherent uncertainty.
+To improve transparency in the Declaration, an uncertainty analysis was applied to each major emission category (Manufacturing and Supply Chain, HWP, Net Forest Growth) to assign a 95 per cent confidence interval to the calculated emissions.
+A Monte Carlo simulation was developed to model the Carbon Neutral result over a range of one million possible outcomes, given the variation in the emissions or removals due to inherent uncertainty.